How To Protect Yourself As An Empath

 Many people just like to complain, rather than finding solutions.
 And those people are drawn to you, the empath, like a magnet because you’re a great resource they can vent to.

-This type of toxic people is often in survival mode because they perceive everything to be a crisis.
+These people are often in survival mode because they perceive everything to be a crisis.

 Their co-worker said something to them– it’s an emergency.